7 Nov 2004

 However I found myself gradually drawn in to the family, particularly as the children grow up and their personalities and problems come into play.
 Wilmot's parents become older and frailer, Lucy takes on increasingly more responsibility for the entire extended family, and Wilmot himself struggles desperately with the need to be a family man, and the deep emotional and psychological wounding he received during his imprisonment.

 So it's a useful book from a historical perspective.
 It is mainly character-driven, and the characters definitely grew on me.
 By the time I was half-way through the book I found myself reading more and more at a time, until finally I picked it up one morning and read the last 100 pages or so without a break.
 By the final chapter I had tears pouring down my face, even though the ending was entirely satisfactory and not unexpected.
 Perhaps the writing became more moving; perhaps I was just in an emotional mood!
-Whatever the reason, the end was far more moving and enjoyable than the beginning.
+Whatever the reason, the end is far more moving and enjoyable than the beginning.

 Recommended.